What are the implications of GDPR for digital archiving?

 Is digital archiving GDPR-compliant?

 Firstly, digital archives are not exempt from GDPR.
-So long as they contain information that meets the GDPR’s definition of personal data (data on an identified or identifiable living person), they are covered by the new rules.
+If an archive contain information that meets the GDPR’s definition of personal data (data on an identified or identifiable living person), they are covered by the new rules.
 However, the practice of archiving and retaining this information in the long term - such as for decades or longer - is not, by itself, GDPR non-compliant.

 For one thing, there are no minimum or maximum periods for data retention specified in GDPR.
 Organisations must simply keep hold of data “for no longer than is necessary for the purposes for which it is being processed”.
-In some cases, such as where archives are kept to meet other compliance needs (MiFID II, for example), there’s a clear argument that long-term data retention is necessary.
+In most cases, such as where archives are kept to meet compliance needs (such as those driven by ESMA, the FCA, MiFID II), there’s a clear requirement for capturing and retaining this data for the long-term.

-Elsewhere, much has been made of GDPR’s new right to erasure (also called the “right to be forgotten”).
-In reality, however, the right isn’t absolute - some organisations may have a legal requirement or other legitimate grounds to continue processing a person’s data even if that person requests otherwise.
-After all, GDPR also requires them to protect data against “accidental or unlawful destruction”.
+Alongside this, much has been made of GDPR’s “right to be forgotten”).
+In reality, however, the right isn’t absolute - many organisations will have a legal requirement or other legitimate grounds to continue processing a person’s data even if that person requests otherwise.
+This is because GDPR also requires them to protect data against “accidental or unlawful destruction”.

 GDPR-compliant archiving: A checklist

-That said, even where organisations have valid reasons to archive their web and social media data, users and would-be users of digital archiving solutions should still take steps to ensure their archiving provision is fully compliant with GDPR.
+Fundamentally, organisations that have legitimate reasons to archive online channels are safe in doing so, however, users and would-be users of digital archiving solutions should take the necessary steps to ensure their archiving solutions are fully compliant and that they have documented processes as to how they've met GDPR requirements.

 1. Work with GDPR-compliant suppliers